• Skip to primary navigation

 A banneton is basically a shaping container used to ensure the dough retains it's shape during the cold retard.

 Bannetons are made from rattan or cane and need to be floured to ensure the dough does not stick.
-Rice flour is best for this.
+Rice flour is best for this because it's gluten free.

 You'll find a banneton sizing guide here and a guide to preparing, using, maintaining and storing them here.